60 Killer Facts about Mt. Kilimanjaro

 Mt.
 Kilimanjaro is one of the world’s most iconic and recognizable mountains.
 This Tanzanian giant has featured prominently in explorers’ accounts, literature, and films.

-• Mt.
+1. Mt.
 Kilimanjaro is located in the northeastern corner of Tanzania, with the Tanzania-Kenya border running right along its northern and eastern side.
-Along with the Serengeti, it is the most popular of the things to do in Tanzania.
+Along with the Serengeti, it is the most popular of the things to see in Tanzania.

-• Mount Kilimanjaro is the tallest free-standing (not part of a range) mountain in the world, totally surrounded by plains.
+3. Mount Kilimanjaro is the tallest free-standing (not part of a range) mountain in the world, surrounded by plains.

 Snowy summit of Kilimanjaro with clouds around it